Trigger point dry needling (TPDN) is a common soft tissue therapy that we use here at Watsonia Podiatry

 How Big Are The Needles?

 The needles that we use are not the same that would be used for a vaccination or blood test for example.
-They are far smaller.
+They are far smaller in diameter.

 What Structures Would A Podiatrist Needle?